Cloudy Urine During Pregnancy – Causes & What Does It Mean

 In most cases, cloudy urine itself does not harm the baby.
 However, underlying causes like UTIs or preeclampsia require timely treatment to avoid complications that could impact maternal or fetal health.

 Being pregnant with cloudy pee can be a common occurrence due to hormonal changes.
 If you register cloudy urine during pregnancy, you should report it to your doctor.
+If you are pregnant and cloudy urine is accompanied by a burning sensation, you should contact your healthcare provider.
 Your doctor will be able to figure out the cause and suggest the necessary treatment.
 Take care, and have a healthy pregnancy!

 Infographic: Causes of Cloudy Urine During Pregnancy